bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div style="font-size: 1.0rem" class="release-feature-authors">Model Credits: <a href="https://sketchfab.com/3d-models/bmw-r1200gs-motorcycle-6550451b0ae547039585a44286b2f530">BMW R1200GS Motorcycle</a> by Moto3D is licensed under <a href="http://creativecommons.org/licenses/by/4.0/">CC-BY-4.0</a>.
 </div>

-This could be further improved with screen space reflections (SSR).
-However, it is recommended to use specular occlusion alongside SSR, because SSR still suffers from light leaking artifacts.
+In the future, this could be further improved with screen space reflections (SSR).
+However, conventional wisdom is that you should use specular occlusion alongside SSR, because SSR still suffers from light leaking artifacts.

 ## Bind Group Layout Entries